ProtoModder/Project-I.M.P/README.md

 ## **Introduction**

-Welcome to **Project: Imp**, an open-source initiative to transform the Toybox Alpha V1 3D Printer into a versatile modding platform.
+Welcome to **Project: I.M.P**, an open-source initiative to transform the Toybox Alpha V1 3D Printer into a versatile modding platform.
 This project explores hardware and firmware modifications to unlock the printer's full potential, empowering modders and tinkerers alike.

 For an easier-to-digest and detailed breakdown of the project, visit the **[Wiki](https://github.com/ProtoModder/Project-Imp/wiki)**.

 ---

-## **Why Project: Imp?**
+## **Why Project: I.M.P?**

 - 🚀 Unlock advanced features with custom firmware and hardware mods.
 - 🛠️ Make the Toybox Alpha V1 a modder's dream while retaining compatibility with the V2's shared mechanical structure.